Histology can get a little crazy. Working out what it is you’re looking at when every slide seemingly looks the same, can get quite maddening!

 Deck Type: Histology | Cards: 1094| Year of Upload: 2020 | Required Plugins: Image Occlusion, Hierarchical Tags 2 |Size: 32.5 Mb.

-This deck is based off the excellent Lange Basic Histology set of flashcards and differentiates itself from Navi’s deck by having less tags per card and more detailed comments.
+This deck is based on the excellent Lange Basic Histology set of flashcards and differentiates itself from Navi’s deck by having fewer tags per card and more detailed comments.

 Deck creator u/bringBackRabaska admits it might not be as high yield for Step 1 as the Anking deck but can still serve as a great foundation for an independent histology course.